vincechan/CarND-Vehicle-Detection/writeup.md

 * Run your pipeline on a video stream (start with the test_video.mp4 and later implement on full project_video.mp4) and create a heat map of recurring detections frame by frame to reject outliers and follow detected vehicles.
 * Estimate a bounding box for vehicles detected.

-[//]: # (Image References)
-[image1]: ./examples/car_not_car.png
-[image2]: ./examples/HOG_example.jpg
-[image3]: ./examples/sliding_windows.jpg
-[image4]: ./examples/sliding_window.jpg
-[image5]: ./examples/bboxes_and_heat.png
-[image6]: ./examples/labels_map.png
-[image7]: ./examples/output_bboxes.png
-[video1]: ./project_video.mp4

 ## [Rubric](https://review.udacity.com/#!/rubrics/513/view) Points
-###Here I will consider the rubric points individually and describe how I addressed each point in my implementation.
+### Here I will consider the rubric points individually and describe how I addressed each point in my implementation.

 ---

-###Writeup / README
+### Writeup / README

-####1.
-Provide a Writeup / README that includes all the rubric points and how you addressed each one.
+#### 1. Provide a Writeup / README that includes all the rubric points and how you addressed each one.
 You can submit your writeup as markdown or pdf.
 [Here](https://github.com/udacity/CarND-Vehicle-Detection/blob/master/writeup_template.md) is a template writeup for this project you can use as a guide and a starting point.

 You're reading it!
 All of the code for this project is in `vehicle-detection.ipynb` file.

-###Histogram of Oriented Gradients (HOG)
+### Histogram of Oriented Gradients (HOG)

-####1.
-Explain how (and identify where in your code) you extracted HOG features from the training images.
+#### 1. Explain how (and identify where in your code) you extracted HOG features from the training images.

-The code for this HOG features extraction is in the Utility function code cell.
+The code for this HOG features extraction is in the "Utility Functions" code cell.
 There are two functions.
 During feature extraction for training a classifier, `get_hog_features` is called to extra the hog features.
 During prediction, `find_car_windows` function is called to extract features using hog sub-sampling.
-Prediction process uses a multi-scale sliding windows technique that breaks up an image into many smaller windows, and we have to extract the hog features for each small windows to make a prediction.
-The hog sub-sampling technique allows us to to extract the hog features only once for the entire search area in the image, and subsample the features in the prediction process.
+Prediction process uses a multi-scale sliding windows technique that breaks up an image into many smaller windows (easily hundreds or more), and we have to extract  hog features for each of the small windows to make a prediction.
+The `find_car_windows` function uses a hog sub-sampling technique that allows us to to extract the hog features only once for the entire search area in the image, and subsample the features in the prediction process.

-####2.
-Explain how you settled on your final choice of HOG parameters.
+#### 2. Explain how you settled on your final choice of HOG parameters.

 I started by reading in all the `vehicle` and `non-vehicle` images.
 Here is an example of the `cars` and `not cars` classes: